 Includes summaries of federally-funded evaluations, statistics on educational performance (e.g., student performance in math and science, demographics on adult learners, SAT scores, etc.)

-Nearly required to be the first link in any list of statistical resources, R is a free statistical software on par with the likes of SPSS, SAS, and Stata.
+R is a free statistical software on par with the likes of SPSS, SAS, and Stata.
 It isn’t as immediately user-freindly as, say, SPSS, but is as reliable and powerful as the “big three.”
-Being neither a “power user” nor computer demigod, I prefer RKWard, but there are more interfaces for R.
+Being neither a “power user” nor computer demigod, I prefer RStudio, but there are more interfaces for R, such as RKWard, R commander, and Emacs Speaks Statistics.

 “The purpose of this paper is to identify and to discuss major analytical and interpretational errors that occur regularly in quantitative and qualitative educational research.”